Mozabite people

-Mozabites mainly live in five oases; namely, Ghardaïa, Beni Isguen, El Atteuf, Melika and Bounoura, as well as two other isolated oases farther north: Berriane and El_Guerrara.
+Mozabites mainly live in five oases; namely, Ghardaïa, Beni Isguen, El Atteuf, Melika and Bounoura, as well as two other isolated oases farther north: Berriane and El Guerrara.
+Ghardaïa is the capital of the confederation, followed in importance by Beni Isguen, the chief commercial centre.

+Etymology

+According to Ibn Khaldun, the name Mzab comes from Maṣʿab referring to the supposed ancestor Maṣʿab ibn Sadmān, hence Banī Maṣʿāb.
+Others claimed that the word Mzab is a corruption of “Muṣʿab”, “Muṣʿāb” or “Muḍāb".
+Ibadi author Amhammad Atfayyash claims that it derives from the Meccan Arabic word mīzāb (ميزاب) meaning "gutter" calling them Bani Mizab ("sons of Mizab").
+This could have been to establish a sacred link as Mizab refers to the gutter of the sanctuary of the main mosque of Mecca or to establish a Meccan origin for the Ibadis.
+Mozabite anthropologist Brahim Chérifi argues that it comes from the Berber phrase At n-Zab meaning the "people of Zab".

 History

-According to tradition, the Ibadis, after being overthrown at Tiaret by the Fatimids in the 10th century, took refuge in the country to the south-west of Ouargla and founded an independent state there.
+In 767, a refugee Persian Ibadi leader founded the Rustamid dynasty in the region, leading to most of the Berber population adopting Ibadi Islam.
+After being defeated at Tiaret by the Fatimid Caliphate in 911, they were banished to Ouargla in the Sahara and founded an independent state in the M'zab in 1012.
 In 1012, further persecutions made them flee to their present location, where they long remained invulnerable.

-After the capture of Laghouat by the French, the Mozabites concluded a convention in 1853 and accepted to pay an annual contribution of 1,800 francs in return for their independence.
-In November 1882, the M'zab country was definitely annexed to French Algeria.
+In the 1500s, they recognized nominal Ottoman authority.
+After the capture of Laghouat by the French in 1852, the Mozabites concluded a convention in 1853.
+They agreed to pay an annual contribution of 1800 francs in return for their independence.
+In November 1882, the M'zab country was annexed by French Algeria.

-Ghardaïa is the capital of the confederacy, followed in importance by Beni Isguen, the chief commercial centre.

 Since the establishment of French control, Beni Isguen has become the depot for the sale of goods from Europe.
 The Mozabite engineers built a system of irrigation works that made the oases much more fertile than before.

 Language

-Mozabites speak Mozabite, a branch of the Zenati group of Berber languages.
+Mozabites speak the Mozabite language, a branch of the Zenati group of Berber languages.
 Many also speak Algerian Arabic as a second language.
+The Mozabite language is spoken by around 150,000 people.